-1. God gave you life through the seed of your father.
-However, your father didn’t know you, only God did.
+Your father didn’t know you, only God did.
 Had it not been for God wanting to create you and choosing to bring you forth, you would have remained a gleam in your father's eye.

-You did precisely nothing!
 At most we could say you willingly submitted to the process of being born, but even that is a stretch.
 What choice did you have?
 Your mother and father, on the other hand, made a real contribution.
 They were willing to do their part, but no one has the power to create life except God.
 The God of Life had to do all the hard, impossible things.
 Remember our “salvation basics”?
 Even our natural life was a gift of grace that we received (entered into, made use of, and enjoyed) “by faith”, by entrusting ourselves to it.
 Spiritual birth is very similar.

 How was I born again?
 By a process of sowing and reaping...

-1. Like a father, God has been sowing His seeds of truth into "the womb" of your interior world (seed is the root word that semen comes from).
+Into "the womb" of your interior world (seed is the root word that semen comes from).
 He has used many people, some in positions of authority, to speak truth into your life.
 Don't just think Bible truths: All truth comes from God and can lead back to Him.

-2. Others, meanwhile, have been praying for your salvation.
 Like a mother the church has been welcoming and nurturing your life in Christ.
 God has used many believers' prayers to cultivate the words others have planted.